nerissa29/reading-notes/class2-01.md

 A form that needs to be filled out through controlled component is a good exapmle of what state can handle[^3].
 So, forms that takes inputs can can be stored in state.

+## Things I want to know more about

+I want to learn more about state and props through activities/Labs.

 [^1]: [Blankenship(2018)](https://medium.com/@joshuablankenshipnola/react-component-lifecycle-events-cb77e670a093)
 [^2]: [React Docs: Passing Props to a Component](https://beta.reactjs.org/learn/passing-props-to-a-component)
 [^3]: [Web Dev Simplified: React State Vs Props](https://www.youtube.com/watch?v=IYvD9oBCuJI)